A look at Amplify Energy Corp.’s (AMPY) recent performance gives investors their first glimpse of hope. - News Daemon

 Amplify Energy Corp.
 (NYSE: AMPY) Trading Performance Indicators

-Check out the current performance indicators for Amplify Energy Corp.
-(AMPY).
-In the past quarter, the stock posted a quick ratio of 0.70.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.76.
-Likewise, its price to free cash flow for the trailing twelve months is 6.36.
+Take a look at Amplify Energy Corp.’s (AMPY) current performance indicators.
+Last quarter, stock had a quick ratio of 0.70.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.74.
+Likewise, its price to free cash flow for the trailing twelve months is 6.19.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 1.63 and is forecasted to reach 0.56 in one year’s time.